ilovecookiez11/imgine-win/README.md

   * Drag and drop support
   * Command-line support
   * Context menu link in Windows Explorer
+  * (v1.1) Added thumbnails and a progress bar to the uploader window

 ## Requires .NET Framework 4.0, compatible with Windows XP SP2 and up
 Built with Visual Studio 2013